sjmillerAZ/ResBaz_UNIXIntro/Intro-to-shell.md

 4) cd ~
 5) cd /home

-Now how do I get back into the ResBaz_UNIXIntro directory?
+How can I get back into the ResBaz_UNIXIntro directory that is a subdirectory of my home directory, no matter where I am currently in the file system?

 ```
 cd ~/ResBaz_UNIXIntro